SCCC SU-3: Dysphasia

 At the end of the course, you will be able to:

-· Recognize the signs of dysphagia
+• Recognize the warning signs of burnout

 Course Significance: